NVIDIA/apex/README.md

 ...
 ```

 Note that we recommend restoring the model using the same `opt_level`.
+Also note that we recommend calling the `load_state_dict` methods after `amp.initialize`.

 # Requirements